-Answer: Car insurance policies usually don’t extend coverages to a car-sharing vehicle as they will for a rental car, but that may be fine for your needs since car-sharing programs normally include insurance in the cost of using a car.
+Answer: Car insurance policies usually don’t extend coverages to a car-sharing vehicle as they will for a rental car, but that may be fine for your needs since car-sharing programs typically include insurance in the cost of using a car.

-Car insurance company guidelines and policy terms vary greatly from one insurer to the next, so we cannot say for certain if your policy extends to a car borrowed from a rental car agency or a car-sharing company.
+Car insurance company guidelines and policy terms vary greatly from one insurer to the next, so we cannot say if your policy extends to a car borrowed from a rental car agency or a car-sharing company.
 To find out what your particular policy allows, review it and then call your agent with any questions.
 Here, though, is general information we can share on this topic.

 Your collision and comprehensive coverage will also normally follow you to a rental car.
 As long as the car you’re renting is similar to the car you own, these physical damages coverages should be adequate if the rental is damaged in a covered event.

-Car-sharing services, like Zipcar, are a different because you don’t need your own auto insurance policy to extend to the vehicle to be covered.
+Car-sharing services, like Zipcar, are different because you don’t need your own auto insurance policy to extend to the vehicle to be covered.
 Auto insurance, in the form of $300,000 per accident combined single limit third-party liability coverage, is automatically included in the cost of using a Zipcar vehicle for drivers 21 or older.

 Drivers younger than 21 get less coverage; it’s reduced to minimum state-required limits.
 The car itself has physical damage coverage on it under a comprehensive vehicle collision policy.

 If you rent a car from a peer-to-peer car-sharing service like Turo, it carries a $1 million liability insurance policy that protects the owner from third-party claims for injuries and property damage.
 For the car borrower, Turo includes supplemental protection with $300,000 worth of liability coverage and secondary comprehensive and collision coverage.